rchari-ml/redis-connector/README.md

-> A Connector template for new C8 outbound connector
+> Redis Connector built using the Connector template for new C8 outbound connector
 >
 > To use this template update the following resources to match the name of your connector:
 >